ronanmoris/frontend-nanodegree-feedreader/README.md

 Whether you work in an organization that uses test-driven development or in an organization that uses tests to make sure future feature development doesn't break existing features, it's an important skill to have!

-## How to run the game in your machine
+## How to run this application in your machine

-1. [Download](https://github.com/ronanmoris/frontend-nanodegree-feedreader-master) by clicking on the green button on the right (Clone or Download) or [Clone](https://github.com/ronanmoris/frontend-nanodegree-feedreader-master) the Repository.
+1. [Download](https://github.com/ronanmoris/frontend-nanodegree-feedreader) by clicking on the green button on the right (Clone or Download) or [Clone](https://github.com/ronanmoris/frontend-nanodegree-feedreader) the Repository.
 2. Open the `index.html` file in your browser.

 ## Requirements to complete the project